cstarrett/cstarrett.github.io/_posts/2022-08-02-the-number-one-sales-skill-is-listening.md

 ---
 layout: post
-title:  "Listening as a power skill for sales"
+title:  "The #1 sales skill is listening"
 tags:
 ---